arguellesm/faux/README.md

 # Faux
 Faux is a tool aimed to reduce misinformation along the web.

-It analyzes texts and headlines to categorize them as fake news, clickbait articles or semingly-normal-things.
+It analyzes texts and headlines to categorize them as fake news, clickbait articles or seemingly-normal-things.
 On top of that, it provides information about how likely this prediction is based on its source and topic (health, economics, etc).

 ### Why Faux